Whistleblowing Policy

 7. Any other information that may substantiate the feedback/complaint

-All reports of incidents, including information or evidence provided, on matters relating to whistleblowing will be handled discreetly and every effort will be made to maintain confidentiality of the information provided, within the limits of the law.
-Whistleblow in letters or other sources like those received by Corporate Communication/Human Resources departments would also be circulated to Group Chief Internal Audit Officer (GCIAO).
+All reports of incidents, including information and evidence provided, on matters relating to whistleblowing will be handled discreetly and every effort will be made to maintain confidentiality of the information provided, within the limits of the law.
+Whistleblowing in letters or other sources like those received by the Corporate Communications / Human Resource departments will also be circulated to the GCIAO.

 Reported incidents will be dealt with promptly and thoroughly.
-GCIAO will administer and assess the cases, other than incidents involving Group Chief Internal Audit Officer.
-For those significant cases, GCIAO will propose to the ARC Chairman for decision to proceed for investigation.
+GCIAO will administer and assess the cases, other than incidents involving GCIAO.
+For significant cases, GCIAO will propose to the ARC Chairman to proceed for investigation.

-Group Internal Audit will lead the investigation and work with Human Resources or Business Units, whichever the case is relevant to that party.
-The outcome of the investigation would be formally reported to the Management and the Audit and Risk Committee.
+Group Internal Audit will lead the investigation and work with SBST’s Human Resource department or the Business Unit to which the case relates.
+The outcome of the investigation will be formally reported to the Management and the ARC.

-After consultation with relevant senior management of SBST, appropriate and fair disciplinary actions, including dismissal may be meted out against those who are found guilty.
-In instances where the relevant laws have been infringed, SBST Group will report such infringement to the relevant regulatory authorities.
-The ARC will also be informed of the outcome of all investigations.
+After consultation with relevant senior management of SBST, appropriate and fair disciplinary action, including dismissal, may be meted out against those who are found guilty.
+In instances where the relevant laws have been infringed, SBST will report such infringement to the relevant regulatory authorities.
 Where appropriate, internal control measures and procedures will be improved upon or additional measures put in place to prevent the recurrence of such incidents.

-The number of whistleblow cases regardless of significance will be registered by GCIAO, and will be updated to the ARC quarterly.
+The number of whistleblowing cases that proceed for investigation will be tracked and recorded by GCIAO, and will be updated to the ARC quarterly.

 All employees are responsible to ensure the highest standards of ethics, honesty, openness and accountability in line with SBST’s commitment to enhance good governance, transparency and safeguard the integrity of SBST.
 Training is provided regularly to remind staff to adhere to this Policy.